Ad1tyaNarayana/Vercel-clone/README.md

-Vercel Clone using Azure
+Vercel Clone using Azure enabling users to upload project code and receive a live deployment URL.
-Inspired by Piyush Garg's Vercel Clone: https://github.com/piyushgarg-dev/vercel-clone

 This Project contains following services and folders: